crossplane-contrib/function-tag-manager/README.md

 ### RemoveTags

-The function can remove tags defined in the desired state by specifying `deleteTags` and providing an array of keys to delete.
+The function can remove tags defined in the desired state by specifying `removeTags` and providing an array of keys to delete.

 ```yaml
   removeTags: